burbubots/docker-cakebots/README.md

 Install instructions:<br />
+This is for docker, so you REALLY need docker and docker-compose.
+It can be use in Windows or MAC systems.
+Read the fine tutorials for this.<br />
-Install git or download package zip.<br />
+Install git or download ZIP package.<br />
 <br />

 (Debian/Ubuntu)<br />
-sudo apt-get install git <br />
+sudo apt-get install docker docker-compose git <br />
 git clone https://github.com/burbubots/docker-cakebots.git <br />
 <br />
 Execute ./crear_docker to create the images and containers<br />